HomeLeaders and VisionariesWole Soyinka Biography, Age, Playwright, Noble Prize

 Wole Soyinka Biography

-Wole Soyinka, whose full name is Akinwande Oluwole Babatunde Soyinka, is a renowned Nigerian playwright, poet, and essayist.
+Wole Soyinka, whose full name is Akinwande Oluwole Babatunde Soyinka, was born on July 13, 1934.
+He is a renowned Nigerian playwright, poet, and essayist.
 He hails from Abeokuta in Ogun State, a town near Ibadan in western Nigeria.
 His father, Samuel Ayodele Soyinka, was a well-known Anglican minister and headmaster, while his mother, Grace Eniola Soyinka, affectionately known as “Wild Christian,” was a local activist and shopkeeper.
-During his early years, he resided in an Anglican mission compound, imbibing both the Christian doctrines of his parents and the Yoruba spirituality and tribal traditions of his grandfather.
-Soyinka is celebrated for his contributions to literature and his active involvement in political and social issues.
-He was the first African to be awarded the Nobel Prize in Literature in 1986.

-Wole Soyinka Career
+Wole Career

 As a writer, Wole Soyinka’s works often reflect his deep concern for political and social issues.
 Some of his notable plays include “The Swamp Dwellers” (1958), “The Lion and the Jewel” (1959), and “Death and the King’s Horseman” (1976), which gained international acclaim.
 He is also known for his autobiographical work, “Ake: The Years of Childhood” (1981), which vividly portrays his early life in Nigeria.
-In addition to his literary achievements, Wole Soyinka has been an outspoken activist, often criticizing political injustices and advocating for human rights.
-This outspokenness led to his imprisonment in 1967 during the Nigerian Civil War.
-He has also been an advocate for democracy and has spoken out against authoritarian regimes in Nigeria and beyond.

-Wole Soyinka Age
+Wole Soyinka

-Wole Soyinka was born on July 13, 1934, at 90 years old (2024).
+Wole Soyinka was born on July 13, 1934, at 91 years old as of 2025.

 Wole Soyinka’s Social Media Handles